AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 VSCode on Triton
 ================

-VSCode is a text editor and integrated development environment.
+VSCode is a text editor and IDE (Integrated Development Environment).
 It is very popular these days, partly due to it's good usability.

 Installation